-Course Objectives: The objective of this course is to provide an opportunity for the student to read research articles in physics in order to develop skills in technical reading, writing, and scientific presentation.
-In this course the student will learn to search research articles in physics, to write a scientific report on a topic on physics and to give technical presentations.

-Course On completing the course, the students will be able to: Outcomes CO1 Develop rigorous quantitative understanding of core physical theories.
-CO2 Get organized knowledge of the major branches of physics.
-CO3 Give formal and informal scientific presentations to various audiences, including peers.
-CO4 Communicate clearly and concisely in writing.
-CO5 Apply scientific reasoning skills
+Course The main objective of this course is to understand the research methodology and Objectives help the students in their future research career, to provide sufficient hands-on learning experience related to the area of specialization with a focus on research orientation.
+Course Outco Course Outcomes: Sr. No. On completing the course, the students will be able to: CO1 Complete a Guided Project.
+CO2 Learn Conceptual understanding and scientific reasoning skills.
+CO3 Develop rigorous quantitative understanding of core physical theories.
+CO4 Give formal and informal scientific presentations to various audiences, including peers.
+CO5 Communicate clearly and concisely in writing.